Rules And Information

 -

 Closest to the Pin (CTP) contests are fully funded by the club.
 In years past, CTPs were conducted on every Par 3 at all scheduled events.
-However, due to Pace of Play issues and concerns, beginning with the 2024 season, CTP contests will only be conducted at events at Fox Hollow Golf Course.
+However, due to Pace of Play issues and concerns, CTP contests will only be conducted at events at Fox Hollow Golf Course.
 However, the money that was budgeted for CTPs at all remaining events will be redirected back into the Player Prize Pool.

 CTP markers will be located near the green for each Par 3 hole.
 At the end of the event, the participant whose tee shot was closest to the pin following the tee shot (regardless of tee played) will earn the CTP prize.
 Each CTP will pay $15.00 (with the exception of the "Money Hole," see below) and like the other prize categories, prize money associated with CTPs will be reflected on the season-long money list.